thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 It is important also to check if all the data are normalized.
 So if the code finds some values that are bigger than 1 and lower than 0, a normalization step will be performed.
 Unfortunately the dataset isn't all normalized.

 ## Data Normalization
-In this section there will be the nomalization of the values.
+In this section there will be the normalization of the values.
 This process will use the ```StandardScaler()```.
 This scaler uses the mean and the standard deviation to set all values to between 0 and 1.

 ## Balance Dataset
 The dataset has been balanced using [**SMOTE**](https://towardsdatascience.com/applying-smote-for-class-imbalance-with-just-a-few-lines-of-code-python-cdf603e58688) (Synthetic Minority Oversampling Technique).

 The dataset will be filled with new data and it will be balanced.

-The new shape is **(13198,96)**
+The new shape is **(13198,96)**.

 | Class | Number | Percentage |
 |:-----:|:------:|:----------:|